mariahncornelio/CA-Wildfire-Forecasting/README.md

 ### Conclusions

-After selecting ***CNN + LSTM*** as the final model, we developed a wildfire forecasting prototype that evaluates ***random 21-day sequences***.
+After selecting ***CNN + LSTM*** as the final model, I developed a wildfire forecasting prototype that evaluates ***random 21-day sequences***.
 For each sampled window, it predicts the likelihood of a fire on the 22nd day.
 The output includes the starting index of the window, the day being predicted, the model’s fire probability score, the predicted class (fire or no fire), the actual label from the dataset, and whether the prediction was correct (1) or incorrect (0).
 Below are random instances to showcase the model's performance:

 <img width="371" alt="Screenshot 2025-07-02 at 12 37 56 AM" src="https://github.com/user-attachments/assets/85a289d6-b540-412f-8554-13871c536a05" />